jacobl3371/sep11-freedom-project/blog/entry03.md

 }
 ```

-Which checks if the response, (the user's ip address), is ok, meaning that the get request worked and teh object returned with an ok status (200-299) wereas this response is intended to be triggered if there is an error getting the ```req``` object which stores the user's ip address, either a client side error (400-499) or server side error, in the case that the freeipapi website's ervers were down (500-599).
+Which checks if the response, (the user's ip address), is ok, meaning that the get request worked and the object returned with an ok status (200-299) whereas this response is intended to be triggered if there is an error getting the ```req``` object which stores the user's ip address, either a client side error (400-499) or server side error, in the case that the freeipapi website's ervers were down (500-599).

-The next step is to store the response variable with the freeipapi.com API in a separate variable (data) which coverts response to JavaScript Object Notation (JSON).
+The next step is to store the response variable with the freeipapi.com API in a separate variable (data) which converts response to JavaScript Object Notation (JSON).

 ```js
 const data = await response.json()
 ```

-Then we set the ```.geoLocation``` property of the ```req``` object to the ```data``` variable with the value of ```response.json()``` which uses ```await``` to ensure it only runs after the eother middleware (so that the code waits for the server to finish parsing the request user-data before altering that data to produce a subsequently altered response).
+Then we set the ```.geoLocation``` property of the ```req``` object to the ```data``` variable with the value of ```response.json()``` which uses ```await``` to ensure it only runs after the other middleware (so that the code waits for the server to finish parsing the request user-data before altering that data to produce a subsequently altered response).

 ```js
 req.geoLocation = data